prog4biol/pfb2019/README.md

 >>> print(words)
 ['one', 'two']
 ```
 > We start with a an empty list called 'words'.
 We use `append()` to add the value 'one' then to add the value 'two'.
 We end up with a list with two values.
-You can add a whole list to another list with `words.extend([]'three'.'four','five'])`
+You can add a whole list to another list with `words.extend(['three','four','five'])`

 ---